You are here

 |Exploring Phenology Data in the Classroom: Plant Phenology Data and Citizen Science||

-This activity was designed by Erin O'Connell (at the University of Minnesota) with input from Blake Steiner (University of Arizona, School of Natural Resources) and Claire O'Neill (Earthwise Aware).
+This activity was designed by Jessica Savage (at University of Minnesota) and Erin O'Connell (at the University of Minnesota), with input from Blake Steiner (University of Arizona, School of Natural Resources) and Claire O'Neill (Earthwise Aware).
 It guides students through the use of the USA-NPN Visualization Tool to summarize phenology data.